-Businesses often keep data bout customers that could include sensitive financial information.
+Businesses often keep data about customers that could include sensitive financial information.
 Cybercriminals are constantly attempting to breach systems and gain access to this data.
 If your systems are breached or your server goes down, your clients could be exposed to identity theft.
-You can minimize the damage if a hardware malfunction or data breach has occurred if your IT service department follows the steps below.
+You can minimize the damage of a hardware malfunction or data breach if your IT service department follows the steps below.
 If you’ve lost customer data to a breach or hardware malfunction, having your IT service department follow the steps below can minimize the damage.

 After Data Loss: What to Do